ISO/IEC TS 27101 — Information Security, Cybersecurity and Privacy Protection — Cybersecurity framework development

 The intended audience and purpose of this standard is hard to fathom.
 Who is it for, and what is a “cybersecurity framework” anyway?
 Whose ‘burden’ is it seeking to lighten, and what is the nature of their burden?

 - The standard makes no attempt to explain what it means by ‘cybersecurity’.
 This is yet another ISO27k ‘cybersecurity’ project that studiously avoids defining the term, using woolly language to confuse instead of clarify.
 So much for international standards pushing back the frontiers;

 - The distinction between “creators” and “implementors” of “cybersecurity frameworks” implies a conventional waterfall approach i.e. someone first identifies requirements, designs and develops a solution (the “framework”) which someone else then puts into operation.
 There is no hint presently that the process might be iterative, or that both phases would need to be governed and managed appropriately.
 However, I’m guessing here since the standard does not elaborate: it simply states that framework creators are the intended audience;

 - The examples listed in Annex C suggest a “cybersecurity framework” might be a strategic approach for dealing with (presumably IT and Internet-related information) risks to critical national infrastructures, implying therefore that the “cybersecurity framework creators” would be government officials.
 But I’m guessing again, pecking between the lines for any crumbs of sense.

 The relationship between a “cybersecurity framework” and a conventional ISMS remains unclear at this point.
-Those “documents and tools” sound to me suspiciously like the embodiment of a management system, despite stating “This document is not intended to supersede or replace the requirements of an ISMS given in 27001 [sic]”.
+Those “documents and tools” sound to me suspiciously like the embodiment of a management system, despite the draft standard stating “This document is not intended to supersede or replace the requirements of an ISMS given in 27001 [sic]”.

 < Previous standard ^ Up a level ^ Next standard >